 Courses in Cybercrime Studies: Detailed Course Descriptions

-Pursing studies in cybercrime enables students to learn how to prevent computer hacking and learn trends in cybercrime.
+Cybercrime courses help students learn how to prevent computer hacking and understand trends in cybercrime.
 Courses in cybercrime studies are generally completed through an entire certificate or degree program.

-Cybercrime courses are often part of undergraduate and graduate certificate and degree programs like forensic science, information technology, cybercrime technology or homeland security.
+Cybercrime courses are often part of undergraduate and graduate certificate and degree programs, like forensic science, information technology, cybercrime technology or homeland security.
 Degree programs are offered at the associate's, bachelor's and master's degree levels.
-While students in a cybercrime certificate program might only complete courses in the subject, those in the various degree programs available might take additional coursework in topics that include criminal justice, computer science, emergency management, government and terrorism.
+While students in a cybercrime certificate program might only complete courses in the subject, those enrolled in degree programs might take additional coursework in criminal justice, computer science, emergency management, government and terrorism.

-Some introductory through advanced courses that may be encountered in a program related to cybercrime are described below.
+Some introductory through advanced courses found in a program related to cybercrime are described below.

 Digital Crime and Computer Law Course